truggeri/developers-blog/_posts/2019-12-19-first-post.markdown

 A static site doesn't have the runtime dependencies that a "dynamic" one would - such as the Ruby, .NET or node runtime.
-While it does build, a static site won't be subject to nearly the number of runtime errors, logs and statistics that traditional apps.
+While it does build, a static site won't be subject to nearly the number of runtime errors, logs and statistics that traditional apps are.
 In software, as is also the case in much of life, simpler is better.

 ### 2. Deploying static sites is easy